disposable-yjs/p2plearn-server/README.md

 P2P Learn is a P2P network/application for students.

 Feature:
-* Decentralized
+* Distributed
 * Secure
-* Runnable in browser
+* Runnable even on browser

 ## Running a full node
 1. Clone this repository